vlovgr/ciris/docs/src/main/tut/index.md

 libraryDependencies += compilerPlugin("org.scalamacros" % "paradise" % "2.1.1" cross CrossVersion.patch)
 ```

-If you're using `ciris-cats` with Scala 2.11.9 or later, you should enable [partial unification](https://github.com/scala/bug/issues/2712):
+If you're using `ciris-cats` or `ciris-cats-effect` with Scala 2.11.9 or later, you should enable [partial unification](https://github.com/scala/bug/issues/2712):

 ```scala
 scalacOptions += "-Ypartial-unification"